Emergency Procedures for Yearn Finance

 - Once corrective measures are in place and there is confirmation by multiple sources that funds are no longer at risk, the next objective is to identify the root cause.
 A few questions/actions during this step that can help the team make decisions:

-- What communications should be made public at this point in time?
+- What communications should be made public at this point?

 - Can research among members of the War Room be divided?
 This step can be open for team members to do live debug sessions sharing screens to help identify the problem using the sample transactions.